rachaelmmccue/Capstone/README.md

 ## Modeling Process

 There were several modeling techniques used for this project.
 I will discuss the models and their respective pros and cons.
-The metric I used is <b>precision</b>, to reduce false positives (target is 1 for skipped, and 0 for not skipped.)
+I used accuracy, precision, and F1 as my metrics with a primary focus on <b>precision</b>, to reduce false positives (target is 1 for skipped, and 0 for not skipped.)
 The baseline, Logistic Regression, and Boosting models are only using the skip behavior features, and they disregard the music features.
 Music features are introduced in the neural net.
-Secondly, the foremost models ingore sequencing but it gives us a good idea of general user behaviors, where sequencing is introduced in the RNN as well.
+Secondly, the foremost models ingore sequencing but it gives us a good idea of general user behaviors as a whole, where sequencing is introduced in the RNN as well.

 #### Baseline